issacto/exam_notes/AWS_ML/readme.md

 ### G. Shuffling

 * **Process**: Shuffle data first, then split it into different datasets (training, validation, testing) to ensure random distribution.
+* EXAMPLE
+* Use 10,000 hours of clean speech data for training the model.
+Divide 100 hours of noisy data into validation and test sets.
+Optimize the model to improve validation performance and perform the final test using the test set

 ### H. AWS Ground Truth